Henry Art Gallery

-The Henry Art Gallery ("The Henry") is a contemporary art museum located on the University of Washington campus in Seattle, Washington.
+The Henry Art Gallery ("The Henry") is the contemporary art museum of the University of Washington in Seattle, Washington.
+It is administered by the Arts Division of the College of Arts and Sciences of the University of Washington.

 Located on the west edge of the university's campus along 15th Avenue N.E. in the University District, it was founded in February, 1927, and was the first public art museum in the state of Washington.
 The original building was designed by Bebb and Gould.
 It was expanded in 1997 to 40000 sqft, at which time the 154-seat auditorium was added.
 The addition/expansion was designed by Gwathmey Siegel & Associates Architects.

 Founder

 The museum was named for Horace C. Henry, the local businessman who donated money for its founding, as well as a collection of paintings he had begun collecting in the 1890s after visiting the Chicago World's Fair.
 Henry donated the collection he built with his late wife Susan of 178 works of art, along with funds for construction, and the Henry Art Gallery opened to the public on February 10, 1927.
 Some years prior, Henry had added gallery space to his own home on Capitol Hill, and from 1917 until the foundation of the Henry Gallery, he effectively operated a wing of his home as a free museum, open to the public 10 hours a week.
 In contrast to Charles and Emma Frye of Seattle's Frye Art Museum, Henry made no effort to control the future of the museum he financed; indeed, he specifically disavowed any such intention.